yucongkoo/tp/docs/DeveloperGuide.md

 1. User chooses to filter customers.
 2. User enters filter command and selectively adds one/multiple category parameters to filter the customers for.
 3. System filters the customers list.
-4. System displays the list of customers that meet the criteria.
+4. System displays the list of customers that meet the criteria.</br>
    Use case ends.

 **Extensions:**</br>
 2b.
-User doesn't select any categories to filter for.<br>
+User doesn't select any categories to filter for.</br>
 &emsp;2b1.
-System shows an error message to alert User about the invalid command.
+System shows an error message to alert User about the invalid command.</br>
-&emsp;&emsp;&emsp;Use case ends.
+&emsp;&emsp;&emsp;&nbsp;Use case ends.

 3a.
-None of the contacts meet the filter criteria.
+None of the contacts meet the filter criteria.</br>
 &emsp;3a1.
-System shows an empty list with a warning message.
+System shows an empty list with a warning message.</br>
-&emsp;&emsp;&emsp;Use case ends.### Searching for a person
+&emsp;&emsp;&emsp;&nbsp;Use case ends.

 #### Deleting a customer